mniverthi/mniverthi/README.md

 ### Hi there 👋🏽

-My name is Manoj Niverthi and I'm a Computer Science student at Georgia Tech -- go Jackets!
-I have an interest in using applied computing to solve real-world problems.
+My name is Manoj!
+I'm a Computer Science student at Georgia Tech -- go Jackets!
+I'm interested in using applied computing to solve real-world problems.
 Currently, I’m learning about the intersection between computer systems and machine learning.

 📫 Reach out to me on [LinkedIn](https://www.linkedin.com/in/manojniverthi) or via [Email](manojniverthi@gatech.edu)
 <!--